UK Government deceit: overclaiming the reduction in UK CO2 emissions

 Why should imports and exports be included?

 Over the last three decades, much manufacturing of items sold in the UK has been transferred from the UK to overseas, especially China and India.
 The items are manufactured only because of the purchasing in the UK.
-It is clearly of no benefit to the climate emergency to merely transfer manufacturing from one country to another - the world total is unaffected (or might actually be increased due to the transport emissions).
+It is clearly of no benefit to tackling the climate emergency to merely transfer manufacturing from one country to another - the world total emissions is unaffected, or might actually increase due to the transport emissions.

 Conclusion

-The UK Government is making a big thing of the UK "leading the world" in emission reduction - but it is not true.
-It is major deceit on an issue of vital importance.
+The UK Government puts much emphasis on the UK "leading the world" in emission reduction - but it is not true.
+It is major fallacy on an issue of vital importance.
 The false claims have continued despite the objections.
-The strategy seems to be that if it is repeated often enough, people will believe it.
-It is not just a single aberration but systematic institutionalised deceit.
+It is not just a single aberration but appears to be systematic institutionalised deceit.

-This deceit is one of several UK Government climate deceits - see
+This fallacy is one of several UK Government climate fallacies - see

 document 106.

-- Leeds University academics in the report commissioned by the WWF [4]
+- Leeds University academics in their 2020 report commissioned by the WWF [4]

 - Prof Kevin Anderson, Tyndall Centre, Manchester [5]

-- Greta Thunberg (e.g. in her speech to MPs [6]) and accusing the UK Government of lying (2021) [7]
+- Greta Thunberg, e.g. (a) in her speech to MPs [6], and (b) in accusing the UK Government of lying (2021) [7]

-- George Monbiot & Leo Murray in an excellent animation: Carbon Omissions [9]
+- George Monbiot & Leo Murray in an excellent animation from 2013: Carbon Omissions [9]

-- The UK Government's Climate Change Committee, e.g. its Dec 2020 report [12]
+- The UK Government's Climate Change Committee, e.g. in its Dec 2020 report [12]

-- Carbon Brief Mar 2021 report [13] (the small print mentions the omission of aviation and imports, but does not give their scale)
+- Carbon Brief in its 2021 report [13] - the small print mentions the omission of aviation and imports, but does not give their scale

-- Much of the UK media and many commentators - presumably often inadvertently
+- Much of the UK media and many commentators.

 How is the UK Government responding to the criticisms?